Effective 9/12/2023 Visitation will be open

 - Inmates will receive only non-contact visits during the first three days of incarceration.
 This is for classification purposes.
 The visits are during regular visitation hours.

 - Inmates being disciplined or under administrative segregation may be restricted to non-contact visits.
 The visits are only on Wednesdays, Thursdays, and Fridays at 7:30 AM.

 Identification of Visitors:

-- Visitors must present proper identification upon arrival for a visit.
+- All visitors must present proper identification upon arrival for a visit.